aj-codess/cpp-setting-out-and-adding-packages-with-vcpkg/README.md

 to install say boost-asio use the beloe code ./vcpkg/vcpkg install boost-asio

-configurations in my cmake file will handle the rest...
+configurations in my cmake file will handle the rest by looking through your entire system to find the package insalled automatically for you